isabella232/journey-optimizer-learn.en/help/set-up-decision-management/demo-of-offer-decisioning.md

 ---
 # Demo of [!DNL Offer Decisioning]

-This video shows how brands can use Adobe’s [!DNL Offer Decisioning] service to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.
+Learn how brands can use Adobe’s [!DNL Offer Decisioning] service to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.

 >[!VIDEO](https://video.tv.adobe.com/v/326841?quality=12&learn=on)